 Perched on the Collins Canal inside the Kimpton Palomar South Beach, this restaurant from the team behind Michelin-stared Marea and Ai Fiori boasts cuisine from Northern Italy’s Emilia-Romagna region like seafood salad, prosciutto and mortadella meatballs, truffled ricotta ravioli with prosciutto, red wine braised octopus, and grilled New York strip steak.

 Sushi Bar Miami Beach

-Tucked away inside the Esme Hotel is one Miami’s most unique omakase experiences.
+One of Miami’s most unique omakase experiences is tucked away inside the Esme Hotel.
 Led by one of the country’s only female omakase chefs, Ambrely Ouimette, diners feast on a 17-course meal that let’s the “chef decide.”
-Expect contemporary nigiri enhanced with ferments, salts, koshos, and unique condiments.
-While the menu will shift almost daily expect unique items like aged bluefin akami with dehydrated red miso and everything bagel spice and the hokkaido scallop with white truffle salt, shaved black truffle, and spherified truffle caviar.
+Expect contemporary nigiri enhanced with ferments, salts, and unique condiments.
+While the menu shifts almost daily, expect unique items like aged bluefin akami with dehydrated red miso and everything bagel spice and the hokkaido scallop with white truffle salt, shaved black truffle, and spherified truffle caviar.

 La Sandwicherie Miami Beach

 This no-frills sandwich shop is best known for its late-night offerings and always having a crow.
 Probably due to its French-inspired sandwiches topped with veggies and a vinaigrette so popular that they had to start selling it by the bottle to meet the demand.